 - Good fit and adjustability thanks to the Roc Loc 5 cradle and four internal pads

 - The exposed EPS base isn’t to all tastes

-Its MIPS system adds £25 to the standard cost, but for that you are also getting great reassurance, and along with the super-adjustable Roc Loc 5 cradle is an excellent fit.
-Four internal pads keep things comfortable and five pronounced internal channels ventilate the majority of the head very well at all speeds, making this model an attractive, safe and great value choice.
+Its MIPS system adds to the cost, but for that you are also getting great reassurance, and along with the super-adjustable Roc Loc 5 cradle is an excellent fit.
+Four internal pads keep things comfortable and five pronounced internal channels ventilate the majority of the head very well at all speeds, making this model an attractive, safe and great-value choice.

 The MIPS system, or Multi- Directional Impact Protection System, employs a slim, flexible plastic cap that’s perforated to match the helmet’s vents, and four elastic fixings allow it to float within the inner EPS foam shell, creating a slip-plane, much like the brain’s own, to slow or reduce rotational energy transfer.

 - Subtly sculpted curves based on CFD design and wind tunnel testing for aero performance